Godsmith/trainfinity3/README.md

 ## TODO
-- disallow creating stations on water and mountains
-- disallow creating stations on top of stations
-- disallow creating stations on top of rail
+- disallow creating rail on top of factory
-- disallow creating rail on top of stations
+- z-order ghost factory on top of factory
 - popup when earning money
 - put track rails and sleepers on different layers
 - follow train